 Laser cutting, as the name may suggest, is the process of cutting a material using a laser beam.
 This can be done to either trim down a material or to help cut it into a more complex shape that more conventional methods would struggle with or even find impossible.

-Laser cutting is now one of the most widely used manufacturing processes in the world, with one of the most common uses in sheet metal cutting.
-Laser cutting can be used on a huge number of different metals, including steel, tungsten, nickel, brass and aluminium.
+Cutting with lasers is now one of the most widely used manufacturing processes in the world, with one of the most common uses in sheet metal cutting.
+The process can be used on a huge number of different metals, including steel, tungsten, nickel, brass and aluminium.

-Using a laser to cut metals rather than more traditional methods means materials can be processed faster, more precisely and for longer.
+Using lasers to cut metals rather than more traditional methods means materials can be processed faster, more precisely and for longer.

 Laser cutting is most commonly used to cut metal

 Laser cutting works in a vastly different way compared to how it has previously been done in the past, offering a new level of quality and reliability to its users.
-To help demonstrate just how varied a use laser cutting can have, we have listed below some of the applications for this type of laser process.
+To help demonstrate just how varied potential processes are we have listed below some of the applications for this type of laser process.